 - Clear Heart – Includes only pieces with heartwood on the exposed face.
-Many of the pieces of Western Red Cedar are completely clear, others have minor imperfections that do not detract from their fine appearance.
-This product is also is generally supplied Kiln Dried and would be ready to accept paint or stain.
+Many of the pieces of Western Red Cedar are completely clear; others have minor imperfections that do not detract from their fine appearance.
+This product is also generally supplied Kiln Dried and would be ready to accept paint or stain.

 - A Clear – This is a fine appearance grade that allows only slightly more growth

 - C&Btr Clear – High quality lumber for use where appearance is important, but permits more numerous characteristics than Clear Heart or “A” Grades.
 In addition to interior and exterior trim, as well as exterior cladding, Western Red Cedar of this grade is also used for cabinetry, doors, windows and similar applications.
-4 knots per 12’ of board is allowable.
+4 knots per 12’ of each board is allowable.

 Knotty Western Red Cedar